frePPLe/frepple/contrib/installer/README.txt

    Adjust the path appropriately, if required.

 6) Install the following Python extensions:
-      - py2exe (0.9.2 for Python 3, needs the patch from http://sourceforge.net/p/py2exe/svn/751/)
+      - py2exe, for Python 3, >= 0.9.2.2
       - django (needs patching!)
       - cherrypy
       - psycopg2
       - pywin32
-   The installer uses py2exe to create a directory containing the Python language (with its libaries and extensions) and the frePPLe web user interface.
+   The installer uses py2exe to create a directory containing the Python language (with its libraries and extensions) and the frePPLe web user interface.
    As the standalone web server we use WSGIServer that is provided by the CherryPy project.
 It is a bit more scalable and robust than the Django development server.

-7) Create sample sqlite database
+7) Create sample SQLite database
-   The installer will pick up the sqlite database in the file bin\frepple.sqlite.
+   The installer will pick up the SQLite database in the file bin\frepple.sqlite.
    You'll should make sure it is initialized correctly and contains the sample dataset.